-When it comes to website optimization and UX research, eye tracking is an extremely valuable and useful tool that can provide valuable insight to the researchers and designers alike.
-Through utilizing eye tracking devices, one can measure how the user engages, takes in and interacts with the content.
-Eye tracking allows the researchers and designers to measure which on screen features the user notices immediately as well as the on-screen features they miss.
+When it comes to website optimization and UX research, eye tracking is an extremely valuable and useful tool that can provide valuable insight to researchers and designers alike.
+Through utilizing eye-tracking devices, one can measure how the user engages, takes in, and interacts with the content.
+Eye-tracking allows the researchers and designers to measure which on-screen features the user notices immediately as well as the on-screen features they miss.
 It also provides insight into which aspects of the website are successful in terms of usability, and which areas could be improved on by the designers.

 Website Eye Tracking Finds and Trends

-Past research that has utilized eye tracking that has been conducted on websites and web pages have uncovered helpful trends to improve website optimization, and also help out designers.
+Past research that has utilized eye-tracking that has been conducted on websites and web pages has uncovered helpful trends to improve website optimization, and also help out designers.

 Some of those important finds are:

 - Our eyes are naturally drawn to pictures of human faces or people in general.
 Check out our article on “Eye Tracking: Why Are We Trained to Recognize Other Human Faces?”

 - Viewers tend to spend more of their time focusing on/looking at the left side of the page

 - Smaller paragraphs and shorter pieces of content are important.
 If the text or content appears in larger blocks, users tend to skim or skip over it

 - Put your most valuable content above the fold of your web page- the top of the page is typically the most viewed portion of the page

 In conclusion, incorporate eye tracking in UX research of website optimization can help you to better understand what your users are looking at and what they are (or are not) paying attention to on your website.
 It can show you what users are immediately drawn to, what features they notice first, areas they spend the most time on and areas they missed entirely.
 In the specific, mobile eye tracking can help identify subtle changes in attention within the user's’ native environment.